 Managing ESG risks is an integral part of our credit risk management.
-We have a dedicated responsible financing framework that defines our approach and commitment in managing ESG risks.
-This framework is operationalised through supporting policies and procedures (including the requirements of the Equator Principles) to integrate ESG considerations into our credit risk evaluation and approval process for corporate financing, debt issuance and underwriting activities.
-Transactions with high ESG risks are subject to enhanced evaluation and approval requirements, including escalation of transactions with significant reputational risks to the Reputational Risk Review Group.
+We have in place a responsible financing framework that defines our approach and commitment in managing ESG risks associated with our lending activities.
+The framework is operationalised through supporting policies and procedures that integrate ESG considerations-including the requirements of the Equator Principles-within our credit risk evaluation and approval process.
+Transactions with high ESG risks are subject to enhanced due diligence and approval requirements, including escalation of transactions with significant reputational risks to the Reputational Risk Review Group.
+We review our framework regularly to reflect the evolving nature of ESG risk management practices.